CPatchane/config-fish/README.md

 - Add custom aliases for git and some CLIs with private aliases
 - Add some useful functions like `yupgrade` (see [`./functions` directory](./functions))
 - Handle environment configuration when needed (see [the environments part](#environements))
+- Handle private/local aliases, environment or configuration (see the [private/local configuration part](#private-local-configuration))

 #### Environements